 Criminal Penalties for Unlawful Voting.

-According to the Department of Homeland Security (DHS), no criminal conviction for unlawful voting is required to support a charge for deportation under the U.S. immigration law.
-A non-U.S. citizen who votes unlawfully but who has not been convicted under Federal or State Law is still potentially deportable.
-Deportation charges can be sustained simply by proving that the non-U.S citizen voted in violation of the relevant election law.
+The Department of Homeland Security (DHS) states that a criminal conviction for unlawful voting is not required to support a deportation charge under U.S. immigration law.
+A non-U.S. citizen who unlawfully votes, even without a conviction, may still face deportation.
+Deportation charges can be upheld by simply proving that the non-U.S. citizen violated the relevant election law.

-Unlawful Voting, whether under Federal or State laws, is grounds for inadmissibility & deportation.
-Non-U.S. citizen should realize that getting involved in the electoral process, by voting, harms their chances for immigration benefits in the United States.
+Unlawful voting under Federal or State laws is grounds for inadmissibility and deportation.
+Non-U.S. citizens must understand that voting can harm their chances of getting immigration benefits in the U.S.